 They can’t do this.
 But you have to.
 3 Simple Steps to Empathy

-In my book, Connect with Your Kid, I describe how to listen to understand, along with 9 other important parent-child communication skills.
-It’s worth checking out.
+In my book, Connect with Your Kid, I go into listening and empathy in detail, along with 9 other important parent-child communication skills.